Simple-Robotics/aligator/doc/advanced-user-guide.md

 ```bash
 export OMP_PLACES="{0},{1},{2}" # Threads will run on CPU threads 0, 1 ,2
 ```
-##### Assigning places with CPU cores :
+##### Assigning places with CPU cores:

- threads will run on the first nth CPU cores, with one thread per core, even if the core has multiple threads
+Threads will run on the first nth CPU cores, with one thread per core, even if the core has multiple threads
 ```bash
 export OMP_PLACES="cores(n)"
 ```

 For more info on places see [here](https://www.ibm.com/docs/en/xl-fortran-linux/16.1.0?topic=openmp-omp-places).

-##### Using only performance cores
+##### Using only performance cores (Intel performance hybrid architectures)

+Some modern CPUs have a mix of performance (P) and efficiency (E) cores.
+The E-cores are often slower, hence we should have OpenMP schedule threads on P-cores only.

 Get your CPU model with
 ```bash
 lscpu | grep -i "Model Name"